Haranlaw

 Removal (deportation): New Policy

-Denial of petitions to obtain immigration benefit for lawful status will, starting October 1, 2018, be followed by notice to appear (NTA) letter from USCIS, effective October 1, 2018.
-Petitions include I-485 adjustment of status and I-539 change of status aplications.
+Denial of petitions to obtain immigration benefits for lawful status will, starting October 1, 2018, be followed by a notice to appear (NTA) letter from USCIS, effective October 1, 2018.
+Petitions include I-485 adjustment of status and I-539 change of status applications.
 NTA starts the removal proceeding.

 The policy is being widely publicized.
-USCIS claims it will be implemented gradually (perhaps to prevent sudden flood of cases) with NTA priority for cases involving national security concern, criminal, fraud issues.
+USCIS claims it will be implemented gradually (perhaps to prevent a sudden flood of cases) with NTA priority for cases involving national security concerns, criminals, and fraud issues.

 Central American Minor (CAM) Parole Program reopened

-Under CAM qualified children from Elsalvador, Guatemala and Honduras are eligible to seek refugee status or apply for parole to come to the U.S. The minor could obtin work authorization and parents, guardians and siblings are also eligible to obatin immigration benefits.
+Under CAM, qualified children from El Salvador, Guatemala, and Honduras are eligible to seek refugee status or apply for parole to come to the U.S. The minor could obtain work authorization, and parents, guardians, and siblings are eligible to receive immigration benefits.

-Parole under CAM program ended as of August 16, 2017.
+Parole under the CAM program ended on August 16, 2017.
 This program allowed special consideration for parole to minors and certain accompanying individuals from El Salvador, Guatemala, and Honduras who were denied refugee status.
-However, these individuals, like others, could have still qualified for parole and re-parole under general provisions for humanitarian parole.
-It did not end Central American Minor refugee program.
+However, like others, these individuals could have still qualified for parole and re-parole under general provisions for humanitarian parole.
+It did not end the Central American Minor refugee program.

 EAD Validity increased to two years for Asylum applicants

-H-2A approval to be transmited to Consulates electronically
+H-2A approval to be transmitted to Consulates electronically

-Starting May 11th USCIS proposes to send e-notice to the DOS.
-This speeds up the processing of H-2A visa for agricultural workers because U.S. farm business has its own urgency and can not wait for the government processing times.
+Starting May 11th, USCIS proposes to send an e-notice to the DOS.
+This speeds up the processing of H-2A visas for agricultural workers because the U.S. farm business has its own urgency and can not wait for the government processing times.

 This is Great!
 It should become the standard USCIS practice for every case where the foreign national applies for a visa at a U.S. Consulates abroad.

-The new STEM extension period under this regulation is 24 months replacing the old OPT period of 17 mos.
+This regulation's new STEM extension period is 24 months, replacing the old OPT period of 17 mos.
 Students with STEM OPT before the rule takes effect can safely transition into the extended period OPT under the new rule that takes into effect on May 10, 2016.

-The regulation is progressive and allows for another STEM OPT extension based upon an additional qualifying degree.
-This rule creates a greater oversight over the students and prescribes for a training plan but also allows for them to participate in entrepreneurial ventures.
+The progressive regulation allows for another STEM OPT extension based upon an additional qualifying degree.
+This rule creates a greater oversight over the students, prescribes a training plan, and allows them to participate in entrepreneurial ventures.